drparham/laravel-weblog/readme.md

   - Have a minimalistic interface, without cumbersome admin panels.
   - Function and feel similar to _Medium_: clean, to the point, putting content first.
+  - Not a static page generator.
+(Yes, many see that as a benefit, I haven't seen it as one -- yet.)

 There are one or two nice packages out there, but either their code is unnecessarily complex, so buggy that they can't be installed, or require use of